clicktostart/introduction-to-python/lists.md

 # Lists

-Well, the name kind of gave it away.
+We know how to use variables to store values.
+So far our examples have been pretty small and well contained.
+What if we need to store 1,000 sets of data... are we really going to make 1,000 variables?
 In Python we use lists to store an ordered sequence of items.

 ```python